 On the day of your treatment, one of our Anesthesiologists will review your medical history and discuss with you the type of anesthesia to be used.
 Your anesthesia care team will determine the best form of anesthesia for you based on your medical procedure and your medical history.
 The types of anesthesia that may be used are general, intravenous sedation or regional.
 An overview of each is listed for your review.

 Anesthesia is generally started with an intravenous medication given through the intravenous line (IV) that has been started in your hand or arm.
 It is an anesthesia that affects the whole body and usually induces a loss of consciousness.

 INTRAVENOUS SEDATION (Monitored Anesthesia Care)

 Anesthesia is administered through an intravenous line (IV) that has been started in your hand or your arm.
-Your Anesthesiologist will give you medicine through the IV to make you comfortable and likely sedated.
+Your anesthesia provider will give you medicine through the IV to make you comfortable and likely sedated.

 Anesthesia is administered to produce a lack of sensation to a part of your body for a procedure.
 These techniques include injections directly into the spinal area to block all sensation to the part of your body undergoing the procedures.
-Therefore you will experience no pain during the procedure, even though you may be aware of the activity around you.
-Your Anesthesiologist may give you some form of sedative medicine intravenously to enhance your relaxation.
+Therefore, you will experience no pain during the procedure, even though you may be aware of the activity around you.
+Your anesthesia provider may give you some form of sedative medicine intravenously to enhance your relaxation.